FeSwap/FeSwapDocs/src/pages/NFT.md

 Within two weeks if no one else bids the NFT with higher price, you will be the winner of this NFT bidding.

-Each time you are surpassed by someone else, your original ETH will be returned back, with some additional value which equals to 10% of the price difference between you and your very next bidder.
+Each time you are surpassed by someone else, your original bidding ETH will be returned back, with some additional value which equals to 10% of the price difference between you and your very next bidder.

 <LinkButton url="https://app.feswap.io/#/NFT" link="Start to Bid FeSwap NFT  ↗" />